What To Know

 DisplayPort 2.1, on the other hand, is truly next-gen. It’s superior to HDMI 2.1 and is the standard for future streaming requirements.

-4k resolution looks great when playing games, watching movies, editing videos, or just casual use.
+4k resolution looks great when playing games, watching movies, editing videos, or just for casual use.

 Therefore, your desire to pair your laptop with a 4K monitor or curiosity to learn if the combination works is entirely rational and understandable.